Greenlight Grant Guidelines

 Eligible applications will be referred to a competitive review by a panel of professionals with appropriate expertise commensurate to the purpose of the grant program.
 Applications will be scored and ranked based on the published scoring rubric.
 Recommendations are submitted to the Administrator of the Iowa Arts Council and Director of the Iowa Department of Cultural Affairs for consideration and funding approval.
 Applications will be awarded funding based on the ranked list, funding priorities, and available funding.
 All funding decisions are final and may not be appealed due to dissatisfaction.
 Applicants may review the department appeals policy for information on grounds for appeal and the appeal process.

 Typically, applicants are notified of funding decisions within eight weeks after the application deadline.
 Applicants are notified of the status of their application whether they are or are not selected to receive funding.
 Applicants will be contacted if any additional information is required and are encouraged to refrain from contacting staff for application status updates until funding decisions are made.

-The following scoring rubric will be used to evaluate applications for both the Art Project Grant for Artists and the Iowa Artist Fellowship Program.
+The following scoring rubric will be used to evaluate applications.
 Each section has criteria and corresponding point values to ensure a fair review process.
-The Iowa Artist Fellowship rubric is on a scale of 18 points and the Art Project Grant for Artists is on a scale of 30 points.
+The rubric is on a scale of 33 points.
 Application questions are for reference only.
-Applicants must review and complete the full application requirements in the SlideRoom portal.
+Applicants must review and complete application requirements in the Slideroom portal.

 APPLICANT PROFILE: 3 points possible